Jack B. Newton

-Jack Newton (born John Borden Newton, 13 August 1942 – 11 November 2025) was a Canadian astronomer, known for his publications and images in amateur astrophotography, and for his outreach to educate the public about astronomy.
+John Borden "Jack" Newton (13 August 1942 – 11 November 2025) was a Canadian astronomer, known for his publications and images in amateur astrophotography, and for his outreach to educate the public about astronomy.

-Newton is credited with invention of "cold camera" astrophotography, which enabled enhanced images of galaxies, the Sun, and other astronomical objects taken from a ground-based, amateur-level telescope.
+Newton is credited with the invention of "cold camera" astrophotography, which enabled enhanced images of galaxies, the Sun, and other astronomical objects taken from a ground-based, amateur-level telescope.

+His expert astrophotographs were exhibited by publication of six books and articles in astronomy, scientific, and popular magazines, and in public presentations.
+For his contributions to science and astronomy education over decades, Newton received national and regional astronomy awards in Canada, the United States, and England.

+With his wife, Alice, Jack Newton was devoted to preserving dark skies to reveal unique celestial objects to the public.

 Background

 Jack Newton was born in Winnipeg on 13 August 1942.
 He obtained a diploma in business administration from Red River College Polytechnic, eventually becoming a store manager for Sears Canada and Marks & Spencer in Winnipeg.

 He became interested in astronomy at age 12, later joining the Winnipeg Centre of the Royal Astronomical Society of Canada (RASC) and its Moonwatch program.
 In 1969, he built a 32 cm telescope and observatory dome in his backyard, while participating in astrophotography studies at the Winnipeg Centre of RASC where he became president from 1970-72.

 His work in store management required a move to Toronto in 1973, when he began testing film types for astrophotography, including experiments with cooled emulsions and hypersensitized, gas-soaked films.
 This work led to publication of his first book in 1974, Astro Photography: From Film to Infinity.
 In 1975, he became president of the Toronto Centre of RASC for 1975-76, while maintaining his research and development of astrophotography, enabling publication in 1997 of An Introduction to CCD Astronomy and Deep Sky Objects: A Photographic Guide for the Amateur.

 In 1979, Newton moved for work to Victoria, British Columbia where he joined the Victoria Centre of RASC, serving as president in 1980-81 and 1990-91.
 Throughout his RASC participation and in later life, he was widely regarded as a public speaker, author, and educator for astronomy and astrophotography.

 From July 2000 to October 2023, Newton and his wife, Alice, provided an astronomy-themed bed and breakfast service in their home in Osoyoos, British Columbia where guests were given night and morning celestial tours - in the observatory built by Newton - using an automated 16 in Meade LX200 telescope under Jack's instruction.

 Jack and Alice Newton are cofounders of the Arizona Sky Village, a dark-sky preserve and astronomy-oriented community in Portal, Arizona.

-Jack Newton died in Oliver, British Columbia on 11 November 2025, at the age of 83.
+Jack Newton died in Oliver, British Columbia on 11 November 2025 at age 83.